Skip to page content

 Information:

-On arrival at the clinic, please report to the receptionist.
+On arrival at the clinic, report to the receptionist.
 You will then be called for your blood sample to be taken (if this has not already been done at your local surgery).
 Your bloods will be sent for processing.
-This usually takes about 30 minutes.
+This usually takes up to 60 minutes.

 However, unexpected delays can happen, either in the transport or processing of your blood.
 If this happens you may be seen later than your appointment time.